thoughtspot/thoughtspot.github.io/_app-integrate/reference/session-api.md

 ---
 title: [Session API]

-summary: "The Session APIs enable you to manage the sessions of existing users."
-last_updated: 11/18/2019
+last_updated: tbd
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
+The Session APIs enable you to manage sessions of the existing users.

 ## Managing login
 Use this API to authenticate and login a user.